coinex-smart-chain/docs/en-us/faq.md

 `CSC` separates validator's address, staker's address and reward receipt address, they can be different。 Because the block needs to be signed, the `keystore` and password to the validator's address must be placed on the server.
 Any address can stake to a validator.
-After the staker's address unstake and withdraw his staking, the staked `CET` will be returned to the original staker's address.
+After the staker's address unstakes and withdraws his staking, the staked `CET` will be returned to the original staker's address.
 The reward of the validator will be uniformly allocated to the reward receipt address set by the validator, and only the reward receipt address can withdraw the reward.

 > We suggest that the node builder separates validator's address and staker's address, so that the `keystore` and password of the staker do not need to be stored on the server, and there is no need to worry about the loss of the staker after the server is hacked.